-Compressed-format compared to regular-format in a first-year university physics course
+Compressed-format compared to regular-format in a first year university physics course

 Jason J.B.
-Harlow, David M. Harrison,a and Eli Honig Department of Physics, University of Toronto, Toronto, ON M5S 1A7
+Harlow, David M. Harrisona, and Eli Honig Department of Physics, University of Toronto, Toronto, ON M5S 1A7

 We have compared student performance in two sessions of a large first-year university physics course, one with a normal 12-week term and the other with a compressed 6-week term.
-Student performance was measured by the normalized gain on the Force Concept Inventory.
-The gains for the regular-format course were better than the gains for the compressed-format course, and while the differences in gains are small they are statistically significant.
+Student performance was measured by the normalised gain on the Force Concept Inventory.
+The gains for the regular-format course were better than the gains for the compressed-format one; these differences in gains are small but are statistically significant.
 Not accounted for are the differences in effectiveness of the different instructors in the two versions of the course.